New mental health support makes Westminster a cut above the rest

 Based in North Paddington, Trim Talk provides free mental health training for barbers so their shops will become safe spaces for young men to talk about their feelings and emotions.
 Launched earlier this year, there are a number of shops who have already completed the training and know how to spot the signs of someone struggling with their mental health.

-Westminster City Council is further strengthening its support for mental health services with an easy to access wellbeing hub on the council’s website offering a simpler experience with all the council’s resources available in one place.
+Westminster City Council is further strengthening its support for mental health services with an easy to access wellbeing hub that offers a simpler experience with all the council’s resources available in one place.

-With 1 in 4 adults in Westminster admitted to feeling anxious and with services reporting an increase in demand for support since the pandemic, the wellbeing hub gives residents free or low-cost mental health and emotional wellbeing support in Westminster alongside some UK wide services.
+With one in four adults in Westminster admitting to feeling anxious and with services reporting an increase in demand for support since the pandemic, the wellbeing hub gives residents free or low-cost mental health and emotional wellbeing support in Westminster alongside some UK-wide services.

 Adam Hyland, owner of Raisa's Barbers on Harrow Road is proud to pioneer the trim talk scheme: